qoolixiloop/qool-latex-loop/README.md

 > Because you want to write Wiki pages on GitHub,
 > but don't know how to start.
 >
-> Because you want to write your code in your local editor, e.g. Vim,
+> Because you want to write your markdown code in your local editor, e.g. Vim,
 > but you are missing a preview in your browser.
 >
 > Did you find anything?